MicrosoftDocs/azure-docs/articles/sql-database/sql-database-automated-backups.md

 Excess backup storage consumption will depend on the workload and the size of the individual databases.
 Consider some of the following tuning techniques to reduce your backup storage consumption:

-* Reduce the [backup retention period](#change-pitr-backup-retention-period-using-azure-portal) to the minimum possible for your needs.
+* Reduce the [backup retention period](#change-the-pitr-backup-retention-period-by-using-the-azure-portal) to the minimum possible for your needs.
-* Avoid performing large write operations, like index rebuilds, more frequently than you need to.
+* Avoid doing large write operations, like index rebuilds, more frequently than you need to.
-* For large data load operations, consider using [clustered columnstore indexes](https://docs.microsoft.com/sql/database-engine/using-clustered-columnstore-indexes), reduce the number of non-clustered indexes, and consider bulk load operations with row count around one million.
+* For large data load operations, consider using [clustered columnstore indexes](https://docs.microsoft.com/sql/database-engine/using-clustered-columnstore-indexes), reduce the number of non-clustered indexes, and consider bulk load operations with row count around 1 million.
 * In the general purpose service tier, the provisioned data storage is less expensive than the price of the excess backup storage.
 If you have continually high excess backup storage costs, you might consider increasing the data storage to save on the backup storage.
 * Use TempDB instead of permanent tables in your ETL logic for storing temporary results.
 (Applicable only to managed instance.)
 * Consider turning off TDE encryption for databases that don't contain sensitive data (development or test databases, for example).
 Backups for non-encrypted databases are typically compressed with a higher compression ratio.

 > [!IMPORTANT]
-> For analytical data mart \ data warehouse workloads, we strongly recommend that you use [clustered columnstore indexes](https://docs.microsoft.com/sql/database-engine/using-clustered-columnstore-indexes), reduce the number of non-clustered indexes, and consider bulk load operations with row count around one million to reduce excess backup storage consumption.
+> For analytical data mart \ data warehouse workloads, we strongly recommend that you use [clustered columnstore indexes](https://docs.microsoft.com/sql/database-engine/using-clustered-columnstore-indexes), reduce the number of non-clustered indexes, and consider bulk load operations with row count around 1 million to reduce excess backup storage consumption.

 ## Storage costs